zelanko/sql-docs.it-it/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 $azureCtx = Set-AzureRMConteXt -SubscriptionId $SubscriptionId

 # Create a new resource group - skip, if your desired group already exists.
-New-AzureRmResourceGroup –Name $resourceGroup –Location $azureLocation
+New-AzureRmResourceGroup -Name $resourceGroup -Location $azureLocation

 # Create a new key vault - skip if your vault already exists.
 New-AzureRmKeyVault -VaultName $akvName -ResourceGroupName $resourceGroup -Location $azureLocation